chillpls/alx-low_level_programming/0x09-static_libraries/README.md

 ## Projects

-This repository contains the following projects:
+### 0. A library is not a luxury but one of the necessities of life

-- [libholberton.a](./libholberton.a): Creating a static library called `libholberton.a` containing various C functions.
+- A static library called `libholberton.a` containing various C functions.

+### 1. Without libraries what have we?
+We have no past and no future

-- [create_static_lib.sh](./create_static_lib.sh): Writing a shell script that creates a static library called `liball.a` from all the `.c` files in the current directory.
+- A script called `create_static_lib.sh` that creates a static library called `liball.a` from all the `.c` files in the current directory.

-- [holberton.h](./holberton.h): Creating a header file containing the prototypes of all the functions in the `libholberton.a` and `liball.a` libraries.
+### 2. Either write something worth reading or do something worth writing

+- A blog post that explains the difference between static and dynamic libraries in C.

 ## Getting Started